cfengine/masterfiles/README.md

 make
 ```

-Optionally configure masterfiles to install to a differnt location (perhaps your
+Optionally configure masterfiles to install to a different location (perhaps your
 own version control checkout)

 ```